Scheduler (18 min)

 2. Dynamic Salesforce Attendees

-1. Use the dropdown to select the Source in Salesforce and configure how many records to pull.
-For example, User.
+1. Use the dropdown to select the Source in Salesforce and configure how many records to pull, for example, User.
 Click Next.

 The scheduler will now be displayed in your project.